Rail freight stock of Ireland

 When formed in 1945, Córas Iompair Éireann (CIÉ) inherited a GSR wagon fleet insufficient for post-war requirements.
 A major wagon building programme in the 1950s and 1960s eliminated this pre-war stock.
 The new stock consisted of open or covered general purpose wagons of the four-wheel loose-coupled design, without vacuum brakes and limited to 35mph.
 There were also a few specialised wagons built for tar, grain and cattle.

 These vehicles were in turn superseded and phased out by the introduction of the intermodal fleet in the 1970s.
 The new liner-trains, complete with vacuum brakes and Y25/Y27 bogies, enabled high speed (60 mph) transportation.

 Today, all of Iarnród Éireann's freight stock is maintained at Limerick Colbert.
 Most of the company's withdrawn freight wagons are stored here as well, though some can be found at Heuston, North Wall Yard and Tralee.
-A large number of disused flat wagons are stored on disconnected sidings near the former Comhlucht Siuicre Eireann factory in Mallow.
+A large number of disused flat wagons are stored on disconnected sidings near the former Cómhlucht Siúicre Éireann factory in Mallow.